Bram Stoker's Dracula (1992 film): Development and casting

 Winona Ryder initially brought James V. Hart's screenplay to the attention of Francis Ford Coppola.
-The director had agreed to meet with her so the two could clear the air after her late withdrawal from The Godfather Part III caused production delays on that film and led her to believe Coppola disliked her.
+The director had agreed to meet with her so the two could clear the air after she was cast in The Godfather Part III to play Mary Corleone in September 1989 when the previous choice Rebecca Schaeffer was murdered by an obsessed fan Robert John Bardo two months earlier.
+This caused production delays on that film, and Ryder's eventual withdrawal led her to believe Coppola disliked her.
 According to Ryder: "I never really thought he would read it.
 He was so consumed with Godfather III.
 As I was leaving, I said, 'If you have a chance, read this script.'
 He glanced down at it politely, but when he saw the word Dracula, his eyes lit up.
 It was one of his favorite stories from camp."
 Ryder also explained that "what attracted me to the script is the fact that it's a very emotional love story, which is not really what you think of when you think about Dracula.
 Mina, like many women in the late 1800s, has a lot of repressed sexuality.
 Everything about women in that era, the way those corsets forced them to move, was indicative of repression.
 To express passion was freakish".
 Coppola was also attracted to the sensual elements of the screenplay and said that he wanted portions of the picture to resemble an "erotic dream".
 To prepare for Bram Stoker's Dracula, as the movie would be called, Coppola screened Citizen Kane, Ivan the Terrible, and Chimes at Midnight.
-In the months leading up to its release, Hollywood insiders who had seen the movie felt Coppola's film was too odd, violent and strange to succeed at the box office, and dubbed it "Bonfire of the Vampires" after the notorious 1990 box-office bomb The Bonfire of the Vanities.
+In the months leading up to its release, Hollywood insiders who had seen the movie felt Coppola's film was too odd, violent, and strange to succeed at the box office, and dubbed it "Bonfire of the Vampires" after the notorious 1990 box-office failure The Bonfire of the Vanities.